alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-07-27-loyalty-to-kafirs.md

 lang: en
 locale: en
 note: true
-excerpt: "Loyalties to disbelievers that render a Muslim a disbeliever is loving and supporting them against Muslims, but they do not include dealing with them justly"
+summary: "Loyalties to disbelievers that render a Muslim a disbeliever is loving and supporting them against Muslims, but they do not include dealing with them justly"
 muftis:
   chairman:
     - name: Shaykh Abdul-Aziz Ibn Baz